qualiu/vscode-msr/README.md

 malias find -x all -H 9
 malias "find[\w-]*ref"
 malias ".*?(find-\S+)=.*" -o "\2"  :  To see all find-xxx alias/doskeys.
-malias use-rp :  To see matched alias/doskeys like 'use-rp', 'out-rp', 'use-wp' and 'out-fp' etc. use-wp  - Use workspace root paths as input: Root folders of current workspace and extra paths you added. use-rp  - Use relative path as input: The dynamic current folder. out-rp  - Output relative path.
-This will not effect if use-wp which input full paths of current workspace. out-fp  - Output full path.
+malias use-rp :  To see matched alias/doskeys like 'use-rp', 'out-rp', 'use-fp' and 'out-fp' etc. use-rp  - Search relative path(.) as input path: Output relative paths if no -W. use-fp  - Search workspace root paths: Output absolute/full paths (regardless of -W). out-rp  - Output relative path.
+This will not effect if use-fp which input full paths of current workspace. out-fp  - Output full path.
 Add -W to output full path; -I to suppress warnings; -o to replace text, -j to preview changes, -R to replace files.
 You can also create your own command shortcuts in the file: {msr.cmdAlias.saveFolder}\msr-cmd-alias.doskeys